Wireless security

 The risks to users of wireless technology have increased as the service has become more popular.
 There were relatively few dangers when wireless technology was first introduced.
-Hackers had not yet had time to latch on to the new technology, and wireless networks were not commonly found in the work place.
+Hackers had not yet had time to latch on to the new technology, and wireless networks were not commonly found in the workplace.
 However, there are many security risks associated with the current wireless protocols and encryption methods, and in the carelessness and ignorance that exists at the user and corporate IT level.
 Hacking methods have become much more sophisticated and innovative with wireless access.
 Hacking has also become much easier and more accessible with easy-to-use Windows- or Linux-based tools being made available on the web at no charge.

 Some organizations that have no wireless access points installed do not feel that they need to address wireless security concerns.
 In-Stat MDR and META Group have estimated that 95% of all corporate laptop computers that were planned to be purchased in 2005 were equipped with wireless cards.
 Issues can arise in a supposedly non-wireless organization when a wireless laptop is plugged into the corporate network.
 A hacker could sit out in the parking lot and gather information from it through laptops and/or other devices, or even break in through this wireless card–equipped laptop and gain access to the wired network.